-Journalism, News & Social Media (SF 50369) Journalism, News & Social Media - Required Exhibit a binder portfolio showing the results of the appropriate year's activities noted below:
+Journalism, News & Social Media (SF 50369) Journalism, News & Social Media - Required

-• Year 1: Accomplishments of a minimum of 5, 2-star activities from Part 1, answering all the questions in the activities.
+Exhibit a binder portfolio showing the results of the appropriate year's activities noted below:

-- Year 2: Results of doing a minimum of 5, 2-star activities in Part 2, answering all the questions in the activities. - Year 3: Results of doing a minimum of 5, 3-star activities from Parts 1 and 2.
-One of the activities must include writing an advance story, a follow-up story, or a feature story. - Year 4: Results of doing at least 2, 2-star activities and 3, 3-star activities from Part 3.
+- Year 1: Accomplishments of a minimum of 5, 2-star activities, answering all the questions in the activities. - Year 2: Results of doing a minimum of 5, 2-star activities, answering all the questions in the activities. - Year 3: Results of doing a minimum of 5, 3-star activities.
+One of the activities must include writing an advance story, a follow-up story, or a feature story. - Year 4: Results of doing at least 2, 2-star activities and 3, 3-star activities.
 If the activities include making an audio or videotape, State Fair will provide a way for the judge to view or listen to it.